 The ONOS GUI is a single-page web-application, providing a visual interface to the ONOS controller.
 ONOS GUI provides a great and easy to understand information about the ONOS controller and the topology connected to with it.
 Information such as applications installed on controller, number of devices connected, number of hosts, port numbers used in the topology, number of packets transferred between the links, and many more information is easily accessible through ONOS GUI.
 The ONOS Cluster Node Panel indicates the cluster members (controller instances) in the cluster.
 The Summary Panel gives a brief summary of properties of the network topology.
 The Topology Toolbar provides push-button / toggle-button actions that interact with the topology view.

-A Wireshark was ran between the ONOS controller and one of the Open vSwitch to release the packets transferred between them.
+A virtual Wireshark probe was run between the ONOS controller and one of the Open vSwitch to release the packets transferred between them.
 Southbound protocol OpenFlow was also captured in this link and figure 4.5 shows the Wireshark capture of the same.

 Figure 4.5: Topology view on the ONOS controller GUI